February 26 incident: Opposition of the Court faction and Emperor

 Kawashima met with the Emperor at 09:30 after his meeting with the rebel officers at the Ministry of War.
 He read the officers' manifesto and demands aloud and then recommended the Emperor form a new cabinet to "clarify the kokutai, stabilize national life, and fulfill national defense."
 The Emperor refused and demanded that Kawashima suppress the uprising.
 When the remaining members of Okada's government, unaware that he was alive, attempted to resign that afternoon, Hirohito told them he would not allow it until the uprising had been suppressed.
+The Emperor appointed Home Minister Fumio Gotō as acting prime minister.

 The Minister of War's proclamation and de facto recognition

 The Supreme Military Council (SMC) held an unofficial meeting in the afternoon, attended by a number of other officers including Kashii, Yamashita, Kawashima and Hajime Sugiyama, Vice Chief of Staff.
 The SMC, while a prestigious part of the IJA, had little function in peacetime and had therefore become a body to which high-ranking officers could be appointed without actually granting them power.
-For that reason, a number of Kōdō-ha generals, including Araki and Mazaki, had been made members by 1936.
+For that reason, a number of Kōdōha generals, including Araki and Mazaki, had been made members by 1936.

 The authority of that meeting was disputed since it had not been convened by the Emperor, and Sugiyama argued that it had no authority.
 Araki countered that the "elders of the army" had a moral obligation to resolve the situation.
-The Kōdō-ha members and their supporters controlled a clear majority of the council.
+The Kōdōha members and their supporters controlled a clear majority of the council.

 Despite the Emperor's order to Kawashima that the uprising be suppressed, Araki proposed that a message be drafted to the rebels.
 The message, which came to be known as the "Minister of War's Proclamation," has become a point of controversy (it was issued in Kawashima's name because of the unofficial nature of the SMC meeting).
 Araki and other participants argued later that it had been intended to persuade the officers to surrender.
 Others interpreted it as an endorsement of the uprising.